ietf-wg-cellar/flac-specification/flac.md

 The partition order MUST be so that the blocksize is evenly divisible by the number of partitions.
 This means for example that for all odd blocksizes, only partition order 0 is allowed.
 The partition order also MUST be so that the (blocksize >> partition order) is larger than the predictor order.
 This means for example that with a blocksize of 4096 and a predictor order of 4, partition order cannot be larger than 9.

 Each partition starts with a parameter.
 In case the coded residual of a subframe is one with 4-bit Rice parameters (see table at the start of this section), the first 4 bits of each partition are either a Rice parameter or an escape code.
 These 4 bits indicate an escape code if they are 0b1111, otherwise they contain the Rice parameter as an unsigned number.
-In case the coded residual of the current subframe is one with 5-bit Rice parameters, the first 5 bits indicate an escape code if they are 0b11111, otherwise they contain the Rice parameter as an unsigned number as well.
+In case the coded residual of the current subframe is one with 5-bit Rice parameters, the first 5 bits of each partition indicate an escape code if they are 0b11111, otherwise they contain the Rice parameter as an unsigned number as well.

 #### Escaped partition